-In addition to prescription medication, many individuals with dementia, such as Alzheimer’s disease, use herbal medicine, supplemental nutrition, or other alternative therapies to help treat their disease’s progression and its symptoms.
+In addition to prescription medication, many individuals with dementia, including Alzheimer’s, use herbal medicine, supplemental nutrition, or other alternative therapies to help treat the disease’s progression and symptoms.
 Diet, physical activity, and mental activities may help slow the progression of the illness.

-A healthy diet has been shown to reduce the risk of Alzheimer’s disease and may also help slow progression of the disease.
-Specifically, eating fish and leafy green vegetables (for example, spinach, kale, and romaine lettuce) and cruciferous vegetables (for example, broccoli and cauliflower) has a positive effect.
-A colorful diet may also be important because fruits and vegetables that are high in color often contain chemicals called antioxidants that help protect cells from damage.
+A healthy diet has been shown to reduce the risk of Alzheimer’s disease, and may also help slow progression of the disease.
+Specifically, eating fish and leafy green vegetables (for example spinach, kale, and romaine lettuce) and cruciferous vegetables (for example broccoli and cauliflower) has a positive effect.
+A colorful diet may also be important because fruits and vegetables high in color often contain chemicals called antioxidants that help protect cells from damage.
 Other foods being studied for possible brain-protecting effects include turmeric, a yellow spice used to make some curries and soy protein.

 Physical activity and exercise appear to protect the health of the brain and have been associated with less mental decline with age.
-Even activities as calming as walking and gardening have been shown to have health benefits.
+Even calming activities like walking and gardening have been shown to have health benefits.
 Now studies are looking at whether physical activity and exercise can help slow the progression of dementia.

 The most commonly mentioned herbal medicine in the treatment of dementia symptoms is ginkgo biloba, an extract taken from the leaves of the ginkgo tree.
 This extract is rich in antioxidants and is commonly used to improve a wide range of bodily functions, from circulation to mental function.
 There is not a lot of evidence that proves the benefit of ginkgo biloba for dementia patients, but in general it seems to have few side effects.
 It may prevent or delay the onset of dementia, help with memory issues, and may even help slow the progression of the disease.